THE 4990: BEAUTY AND PRESENCE

 - Solzhenitsyn, Aleksandr "Nobel Lecture," 1970.

 Three learning units structure the course.
-The first unit exams the nature of beauty given the upheavals in philosophical world views that have occurred in the postmodern age.
+The first unit exams the nature of beauty given the upheavals in philosophical world views that have occurred in the reformation, modern, and postmodern ages.
 We will attempt to trace the way of recovery toward an authentic theology of beauty in this present context.
 The second unit will exam beauty in the arts by thinking about beauty in ancient and modern literature.
 The third unit will begin to help the student think through the possibilities of beauty as culture making and the role of Christianity in this cultural production.
 This final unit will provide you with the opportunity to think about the future of Christianity in its third millennium.
 These three learning units will have assignments and assessments designed to give you an initial mastery of Christian understandings about the Church.

 In this course, you can earn a total of 100 points.
 You earn these points by successfully completing the following: